Peter Kay

-Peter John Kay (born 2 July 1973) is an English comedian, actor, writer, and director.
+Peter John Kay (born 2 July 1973) is an English comedian, actor, writer, and producer.
+Known for his observational humour which often draws on everyday life and British culture, Kay is regarded as one of the UK’s most successful stand-up comedians, with several of his tours breaking attendance and ticket sales records.
+He has received a National Television Award, two British Academy Television Awards, and three British Comedy Awards.

 Born and raised in Farnworth, Kay studied media performance at the University of Salford and later began working part-time as a stand-up comedian.
-In 1997, Kay won Channel 4's So You Think You're Funny contest, and the following year, he was nominated for a Perrier Award for his show at the Edinburgh Fringe Festival.
+In 1997, he won Channel 4's So You Think You're Funny contest, and the following year, he was nominated for a Perrier Award for his show at the Edinburgh Fringe Festival.
 With his public profile raised, Kay co-wrote and starred in the Channel 4 mockumentary series That Peter Kay Thing (2000).
 This resulted in a spin-off sitcom, Peter Kay's Phoenix Nights (2001–2002) in turn generated another spin-off, Max and Paddy's Road to Nowhere (2004).
-In 2005, he recorded a promotional video in which he mimed to Tony Christie's 1971 song "(Is This the Way to) Amarillo", which was reissued to raise money for Comic Relief: the song reached number one on the UK Singles Chart, becoming that year's best-selling single in the UK.
-In 2006, the British public ranked Kay number 12 in ITV's poll of TV's 50 Greatest Stars.
+In 2005, he recorded a promotional video in which he mimed to Tony Christie's 1971 song "(Is This the Way to) Amarillo", which was reissued to raise money for Comic Relief.

 Kay co-wrote and starred in Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice (2008), a parody of several British reality television shows.
-As the series' fictional protagonist Geraldine McQueen, he released the single "The Winner's Song", which reached number two on the UK Singles Chart.
-His 2010–2011 stand-up comedy tour was recorded in the Guinness World Records as the most successful ever, selling over 1.2 million tickets.
-He starred in the BBC sitcoms Peter Kay's Car Share (2015–2018) and Cradle to Grave (2015).
-Kay provided the voice of police constable (later chief inspector) Albert Mackintosh in two feature-length films of the Wallace & Gromit franchise, The Curse of the Were-Rabbit (2005) and Vengeance Most Fowl (2024).
+As the series' fictional protagonist Geraldine Mcqueen, he released the single "The Winner's Song".
+His 2010–2011 tour was recorded in the Guinness World Records as the most successful stand-up comedy tour of all time, playing to a total of over 1.14 million people.
+His later television work includes Cradle to Grave (2015), Peter Kay's Car Share (2015–2018), and Peter Kay's Comedy Shuffle (2016–2020).
+Kay provided the voice role of police constable (later chief inspector) Albert Mackintosh in two feature-length animated films of the Wallace & Gromit franchise: The Curse of the Were-Rabbit (2005) and Vengeance Most Fowl (2024).

-In 2016, Kay won the BAFTA TV Award for Best Male Comedy Performance, the BAFTA TV Award for Best Scripted Comedy and the National Television Award for Best Comedy for Car Share.
-He also received an honorary doctorate from the University of Salford.